Areas of Interest: Acupuncture/Pain Management, Nutrition, Abdominal & Cardiac Ultrasound, Geriatrics

 Janice Floyd, DVM – Director of Feline Medicine

 Dr. Floyd is a 2003 graduate of the University of Tennesee College of Veterinary Medicine.
 She has practiced in Baltimore at a general small animal hospital and a feline-only hospital before moving to Atlanta in 2009.
 Before joining Briarcliff Animal Clinic, Dr. Floyd worked at a small animal hospital in Marietta.
-Her interests include feline medicine and dentistry.
+She has a special interest in feline medicine- although she loves her canine patients, too!
 Her hobbies are trail running and reading.

 Dr. Muller III is a 1984 graduate of the University of Georgia College of Veterinary Medicine and is board certified with the American Board of Veterinary Practitioners (ABVP) in canine and feline practice.
 His medical interests include cardiology, ultrasound and internal medicine.
 “I love working with families and pets to solve complicated medical and behavioral issues,” said Dr. Muller, who is a pilot and has used his airplane in a number of pet rescue missions.
 “Seeing a sick pet regain its spirit and start interacting with the family again is very rewarding.”
 Dr. Muller has a miniature poodle, Rudy, and three cats.